 The Right Mix, Not an Either/Or

-Binet and Field's IPA research across 1,400+ campaigns found that the optimal split for most categories is roughly 60% brand-building (broad reach) to 40% performance (targeted conversion).
+Binet and Field's IPA research across 1,400+ campaigns found that the optimal split for most categories is roughly 60% brand-building (wide reach) to 40% performance (targeted conversion).
 Most digital-first advertisers are running something closer to the inverse.
 AI planning tools compound this imbalance by optimizing toward what's measurable, which tends to be the performance end of the funnel rather than the brand-building end.

 We build campaigns that pair radio's reach with digital's precision, so you're building the audience that feeds your funnel, not just retargeting the one you already have.